jsa-aerial/js-local-bam/README.md

 called before others.

+---
 ```javascript
 readBaiFile.prototype.bin2Ranges = function(ref, binid)
 ```
-Takes a ref and binid and builds a return vector mapped from the chunk sequence of bin, where each element is a two element vector defining the region of a chunk.
+Takes a `ref` and `binid` and builds a return vector mapped from the chunk sequence of bin, where each element is a two element vector defining the region of a chunk.
 The begin and end of each region are the base virtual file offsets (the 16 bit right shifted values)